Bernie Forde

 Bernie Forde (born 5 November 1957) is an Irish retired hurler who played as a right corner-forward for the Galway senior team.

 Born in Ardrahan, County Galway, Forde first played competitive hurling in his youth.
-He made his first impression on the inter-county scene when he joined the Galway under-21 team.
-He made his senior debut during the 1978 championship.
+He made his first impression on the inter-county scene when he joined the Galway under-21 team, and made his senior debut during the 1978 championship.
 Forde went on to play a key role for Galway for the next few years, and won one All-Ireland medal.
 He was an All-Ireland runner-up on three occasions.

 As a member of the Connacht inter-provincial team at various times throughout his career, Forde won two Railway Cup medals.
-At club level he is a three-time Connacht medallist with Ardrahan.
-In addition to this he has also won three championship medals.
+At club level Forde, is a three-time Connacht medallist with Ardrahan, and has won three championship medals.

 Throughout his career Forde made 17 championship appearances for Galway.
-His retirement came following the conclusion of the 1985 championship.

-In retirement from playing Forde became involved in team management and coaching.
+Forde retired following the conclusion of the 1985 championship and became involved in team management and coaching.
 He has served as manager of the Ardrahan intermediate camogie team.